facebook/docusaurus/docs/api-site-config.md

   - `primaryColor` is the color used the header navigation bar and sidebars.
   - `secondaryColor` is the color seen in the second row of the header navigation bar when the site window is narrow (including on mobile).
-  - `prismColor` is the color used in the background of syntax highlighting for code in documentation.
+  - `codeColor` is the color used in the background of syntax highlighting for code in documentation.
 It is recommended to be the same color as `primaryColor` in `rgba` form with an alpha value of `0.03`.
-Other fields can be added
   - Custom color configurations can also be added.
 For example, if user styles are added with colors specified as `$myColor`, then adding a `myColor` field to `colors` will allow you to easily configure this color.

 `copyright` - The copyright string at footer of site and within feed